frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🔴 **Problem** | Delayed alerts for campaign issues |
 | 🎯 **Goal** | < 5 min alert latency, unified monitoring |
 | ☁️ **Cloud** | Multi-cloud (GCP + AWS) |

+### 💬 My Experience (How I'd explain it in an interview)

+> *"The marketing team was constantly getting burned by campaign issues they discovered too late — budgets would overspend, CTR would tank, or negative sentiment would spike on social media, and they'd only find out hours later when checking dashboards manually.*
+>
+> *I built a real-time alerting system that worked across both GCP and AWS, depending on where the client's infrastructure lived.
+On GCP, I set up Cloud Functions that pulled data from ad platforms every 5 minutes and pushed events to Pub/Sub.
+A Dataflow streaming job aggregated the metrics in real-time and wrote to BigQuery.
+Then I created scheduled queries in BigQuery that checked thresholds and triggered another Cloud Function to send alerts to Slack or email.*
+>
+> *On the AWS side, the architecture was similar but used Lambda, Kinesis Data Streams, and Kinesis Analytics for the streaming aggregation.
+Alerts went through SNS to route to different channels based on severity — Slack for medium alerts, PagerDuty for critical ones.*
+>
+> *I implemented different alert categories: budget overspend when daily spend hit 90% of cap, performance drops when CTR or CVR fell more than 20% compared to the 7-day average, and sentiment spikes when negative mentions exceeded 2 standard deviations from normal.
+For data freshness, if we didn't receive data for more than 2 hours, that triggered a critical alert.*
+>
+> *The marketing team loved it because alert latency went from hours to under 5 minutes, and they saved 40% on wasted ad spend by catching issues early.
+I even built a self-service config tool so they could set their own thresholds without needing engineering help."*

 ### 🏗️ Architecture